kengraf/UNH-IT718/Lab1-Account-Setup/README.md

 5. Use the command shell to set a budget alert.
 > [!NOTE]
 > For students new to the cloud:
-> [A Cloud Guru](https://acloud.guru/) provides unlimited access to AWS, Azure, GCP, and Linux courses and Hands-On Labs.
+> [Pluralsite](https://www.pluralsight.com/) formerly [A Cloud Guru](https://acloud.guru/) provides unlimited access to AWS, Azure, GCP, and Linux courses and Hands-On Labs.
 This is a paid subscription service that you can try for free.
-If you are interested in certifications [A Cloud Guru](https://acloud.guru/) is an excellent option.
+If you are interested in certifications [Cloud+](https://www.pluralsight.com/individuals/pricing/cloud) is an excellent option.